WindowsNT/WinUI3-CPP-Controls/Readme.md

 ## StaggeredLayout

 A panel  that arranges its children in a staggered grid layout, similar to a masonry layout.
+Put the StaggeredLayout h/cpp/idl to your project, changing the namespace.
+No generic.xaml is needed for this control.

 ```
 <ScrollViewer Grid.Row="1" Grid.Column="0">